Obtaining information under GIPA

 Government information is any record held by an agency, a private sector entity or the State Records Authority to which the agency has an immediate right of access, or a record that is in the possession or under the control of a person in his or her capacity as an officer of the agency.
 A record means any document or other source of information compiled, recorded or stored in written form or by electronic process, or in any other manner or by any other means.

 There are four ways in which information is made available under the GIPA Act.

 ‘Open access information’ must be disclosed free of charge and is available on this website.

 2. Proactive release

 We will proactively release as much information as possible.
-Sometimes this may not be possible, for instance, if the information concerns another party's affairs.
+Some information cannot be proactively released, for instance, if it concerns another party’s affairs.
 You can ask what further information we will make available, in addition to the information already publicly accessible.
-Contact the SLM office you think is likely to hold the information or if you are unsure where the information may be held.
+Contact the Governance Team if you think we are likely to hold the information or if you are unsure where the information may be held.

 3. Informal release

-You can ask for specific information (including your personal information) on an informal basis.
-Contact the SLM office you think is likely to hold the information.
+You can ask for specific information (including your personal information) on an informal basis by contacting the Governance Team.

 We will give you a decision as quickly as possible.
 If we can’t provide a final decision within 20 working days, we will let you know when you can expect one.

 There is no right of review if you are not happy with an informal release decision.
 If you make a formal application for the information, you will then have review rights.